vishalbelsare/vale-server/website/versioned_docs/version-1.3.0/style.md

 :::

 :::warning Heads up!
-Rule actions are not available in trial builds.
+Rule actions aren't available in trial builds.
 :::

 In addition to implementing your own rules via the available checks, you can also assign an "action" to a rule.
 The goal of an action is to provide a list of possible solutions for a given rule.